bmcorser/pelicanfly/README.md

 Introduction
 ============

-This is **pelicanfly**, a plugin for [Pelican](http://docs.getpelican.com/) that lets you type things like `i ♥ :icon-coffee:` in your [Markdown](http://daringfireball.net/projects/markdown/) documents and have it come out as little icons in the browser.
+This is **pelicanfly**, a plugin for [Pelican](http://docs.getpelican.com/) that lets you type things like `i ♥ :icon-coffee:` in your [Markdown](http://daringfireball.net/projects/markdown/) documents and have it come out as little [Font Awesome](http://fontawesome.io/) icons in the browser.
 It provides a minimal extension to Markdown and a plugin for Pelican.

 The Pelican plugin hacks in some static assets to make this work with Pelican "out of the box".
 If you just want the Markdown extension, it is